wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-9-Consistency-and-Consensus.md

 Consensus - get all of the nodes to agree on something.

+Distributed consistency is mainly about coordinating the state of replicas in the face of delays and faults.

 ## Consistency Guarantees

 Convergence - eventually consistency.
 If you write a value to a database and wait for some time, then all the nodes will return the same value when the read request comes afterwards.